Nursing's Alphabet Soup: Nursing Acronyms Explained

 At SNHU, we want to make sure you have the information you need to make decisions about your education and your future—no matter where you choose to go to school.
 That's why our informational articles may reference careers for which we do not offer academic programs, along with salary data for those careers.
 Cited projections do not guarantee actual salary or job growth.

-The acronyms nurses use to indicate their level of education, professional designations and certifications can sometimes be more confusing than informative.
+The acronyms nurses use to indicate their level of education, professional designations and certifications can sometimes feel more confusing than informative.
 It can be challenging for nurses, too, to determine how to display the credentials they've worked so hard to obtain.

 There is no legal requirement for how you display your credentials, according to Lokelani Ahyo, DNP, RN, CNE, a clinical faculty member of the undergraduate nursing programs at Southern New Hampshire University (SNHU).
 However, she said the typical format is: